navi-language/website/tools.md

 ## VS Code

-Navi have official VS Code extension, it can help you to write Navi code.
+Navi has an VS Code extension, which can help you to write Navi code.

 https://marketplace.visualstudio.com/items?itemName=huacnlee.navi